kenmcmil/dslabs/handout-files/README.md

   `synchronized` on handlers and the client interface methods.
 In particular, your nodes should allow simultaneous access to their `equals` and `hashCode` methods without locking or waiting.
 All other concurrency is handled by the framework.
-Use of locking data structures (e.g. `Hashtable`) is likely to cause search tests to deadlock.
+Use of locking data structures (including `Hashtable`, `Vector` and `Stack`) is likely to cause search tests to deadlock.
+If you find that search tests get stuck in a state where the number of explored states is not increasing, this is likely the issue.
 - Do not use any static, mutable fields in your classes (constants are fine).
   Your nodes (i.e., instances of the `Node` classes) should communicate only through message passing.